MURPH 2026

 A weight vest is optional — not required — for an Rx Murph.What actually matters?

-✅ Doing all the work
+✅ Doing all the reps

-✅ Full range of motion
+✅ Doing every rep with the full required range of motion

 ✅ Finishing strongIn other words: